joshuaeckroth/cse230-website/lecture/trees.markdown

 "root") or only one node links to it (it is the child of only one node).

-If we did not restrict trees in this way, and allowed distinct nodes to link to the same children, then our algorithms for processing such structures would become more complicated.
-Actually, we woudln't even call them trees anymore; the correct terminology is "graph."
-A graph is a structure where every node can have links to any other node, even back to itself.
+If we did not restrict trees in this way, and allowed different nodes to link to the same children, then our algorithms for processing such structures would become more complicated.
+Actually, we wouldn't even call them trees anymore; the correct terminology is "graph."
+A graph is a structure where every node can have links to any other node, even back to itself (so trees are a kind of graph).

-We will actually be creating graph structures in Homework 7 and 8, but for now we will concern ourselves only with trees.
+We will actually be creating graphs in Homework 7 and 8, but for now we will concern ourselves only with trees.

 ## Building a tree